otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-collections-and-linq.md

 Both print the same three lines. `foreach` works on any collection at all, reads clearly to almost anyone, and is easy to step through with the debugger, one line at a time. `ForEach` only exists on `List<T>` specifically, and packs the same idea into a single expression.

-**Rule of thumb for this course:** default to `foreach`.
+Default to `foreach`.
 It's the more general tool, it's what you'll see most often in other people's code, and it's the one this course's examples will keep using from here on. `ForEach` is worth recognising when you come across it, but it isn't something you need to reach for yourself.

 | Key terms         |                                                                                   |
 | ----------------- | --------------------------------------------------------------------------------- |
 | `foreach`         | A loop construct, works on any collection type                                    |
 | `List<T>.ForEach` | A method specific to `List<T>`, taking a lambda expression instead of a loop body |

-**Design first.** Before Task 1, sketch the final list on paper, something like "start empty, add all of list one, then all of list two, then Rust, then take Swift out," in that order.
+Before Task 1, sketch the final list on paper, something like "start empty, add all of list one, then all of list two, then Rust, then take Swift out," in that order.
 It's easy to get `AddRange` and `Add` mixed up if you code first and think second.

 ### Task 1: Combine Lists